 With more than 18 million kids living in the streets, India has the highest concentration of street children in the world.
 The children are malnourished; they receive no formal education or medical treatment and they are involved in child labour from an early age.
-Many must resort to prostitution and drug trafficking and are often victims of sexual abuse.
+Many are vulnerable to being trafficked, forced into child prostitution, drug trafficking or begging to earn an income for their exploiters.

 It is estimated that 400,000 children live and work on the streets of Delhi.
 In most cases, their families are too poor to provide for them, they have run away from abusive home environments or they are orphans.
 Planeterra’s New Delhi Streetkids Project supports over 5,000 of these street children through strategically placed contact points, shelters and a health post set up by a local partner organization.
 These youth centers provide clothing, food, healthcare, education, counseling, recreational activities, job skills training and job placements.